NEST pension fees, charges and contributions explained.

 | Smart Pension | 0.3% | None | 0.3% |

-The "effective total cost" column is an approximation — the true equivalent depends on pot size, contribution rate, and time horizon.
-But the pattern is clear: NEST's contribution charge pushes its total effective cost above providers with similar or even slightly higher AMCs.
+The "effective total cost" column is an approximation — the true equivalent depends on pot size, contribution rate, time horizon and investment choice.
+NEST's contribution charge can make the all-in fee impact higher than the 0.3% AMC alone suggests, especially while new contributions are still being paid.

 The nuance: for very small employers, NEST may be the only provider willing to take them on.
 Many commercial providers have minimum employee thresholds.
 NEST accepts everyone, which is the entire point of its existence.
-For an employee at a small employer with no alternative scheme, NEST is far better than no pension.
+For an employee at a small employer with no alternative scheme, the comparison is often NEST versus opting out of workplace pension saving altogether.

 Our pension fee calculator lets you compare the total lifetime cost of different providers side by side.

-NEST vs a SIPP — when transferring out makes sense
+NEST vs a SIPP — fee comparison points

 A SIPP (Self-Invested Personal Pension) is a personal pension that you set up and manage yourself.
-SIPPs typically have lower fees than workplace pensions, a wider range of investment options, and no contribution charges.
-The cheapest SIPPs (Vanguard at 0.15%, Interactive Investor at £5.99/month flat) can be significantly cheaper than NEST over the long term.
+SIPPs can have lower platform fees than workplace pensions, a wider range of investment options, and no contribution charges.
+Some SIPP platforms charge percentage fees below NEST's 0.3% AMC, while others use flat fees.
+The comparison depends on pot size, fund choice, investment behaviour, and whether employer contributions are still being paid.

 - You have multiple old NEST pots from different employers.
-Consolidating into a single SIPP simplifies admin and usually reduces total fees.
-Our pension consolidation calculator models the saving.
+Consolidating into a single pension can simplify admin and may reduce fees, but it can also change investment choice, protections and provider terms.
+Our pension consolidation calculator models fee differences only.

 - You want more investment choice.
 NEST offers a limited range of funds (see below).
-A SIPP gives you access to thousands of funds, individual shares, ETFs, and investment trusts.
+A SIPP may give access to funds, individual shares, ETFs, and investment trusts, depending on the provider.

 - You don't want to manage investments.
-NEST's default fund is a competently managed, age-appropriate target-date fund.
-A SIPP requires you to choose and manage your own investments.
-If that responsibility doesn't appeal, staying in NEST is perfectly reasonable.
+NEST's default fund is a managed target-date fund.
+A SIPP may require you to choose and monitor investments yourself, unless you use a managed option.

 You can check your auto-enrolment status and contribution levels with our auto-enrolment checker.